XamarinUniversity/build2018-labs/lab2/README.md

 4. Build the solution and cleanup any compilation errors.

-### Fixup the data model
+### Update the data model

-You could run the app now, but it will have a runtime failure.
-The problem is that the `CircleMessage` definition doesn't _quite_ match the server implementation.
+If you run the app now, it will have a runtime failure.
+The `CircleMessage` definition doesn't _quite_ match the server implementation.
 There are two things that need to change:

 1. The server should be assigning the primary key (`Id`) and creation date.
 Currently, the code is doing that in the `CircleMessage` constructor.
 That code needs to be removed.